-- 1. All enrolled students in required grade levels are to be included in Nebraska State Accountability in one of three ways: - NeSA General education tests - NeSA General education tests with approved accommodations - NeSA Alternate Assessment

-- 2. If enrolled students are not tested, the district must account for the reason why each student is not tested. - 3.
+- 1. All enrolled students in required grade levels are to be included in Nebraska State Accountability in one of three ways: - NeSA General education tests - NeSA General education tests with approved accommodations - NeSA Alternate Assessment - 2.
+If enrolled students are not tested, the district must account for the reason why each student is not tested. - 3.
 All students will be tested at grade level.
 If a student is given an out-of-level test, the student will receive a zero.
 He/she will not be counted as a participant for AYP or in AMAOs. - 4.
 Students will receive scores only on the items that are completed.
 Incomplete items will count as incorrect items. - 5.
-Students will be considered a participant for AYP or in AMAOs if they respond to at least one question or prompt. - 6.
+Students will be considered a participant for federal and state accountability if they respond to at least one question or prompt. - 6.
 If teachers modify any NeSA tests, all resulting scores are zeroes. - 7.
-If a parent refuses (in writing) to allow a student to participate in a test, the student will receive a zero score and non-participant status in AYP/AMAOs. - 8.
+If a parent refuses (in writing) to allow a student to participate in a test, the student will receive a zero score and non-participant status in federal and state accountability. - 8.
 Students will be able to receive accommodations as outlined in their IEPs and as allowed by the Nebraska State Accountability Approved Accommodations Document.

 j.
-Tables of Specification and NeSA Practice Tests
+Tables of Specification

-The Tables of Specifications [TOS] and NeSA practice tests provide guidance for classroom instruction on tested Nebraska standards.
+The Tables of Specifications (TOS) provide guidance for classroom instruction on tested Nebraska standards.
+Tables of Specification are posted on the NDE Assessment website.